Photo of the month

 The exhibitions are based on research funded by the Emil Aaltonen Foundation and the Academy of Finland conducted at the University of Oulu.
 The exhibitions are produced in collaboration with archaeologists from the University of Oulu, the Northern Ostrobothnia Museum, the Museum of Tornio Valley and the Kemi Historical Museum.
 It is the third instalment of a series of exhibitions.
 The first two exhibitions were displayed in Kemi (Rungius, Buried in the Church) and Tornio (Anna, Buried in the Church) in 2019

-In late May, when after being back to schools for two weeks, the Finnish school children started their summer vacation after coronavirus spring and, this statue at Ainolan puisto (Oulu) decided also to take his hat off and launch the boat.
+In late May, when after being back to schools for two weeks, the Finnish school children started their summer vacation after coronavirus spring.
+This statue at Ainolan puisto (Oulu) decided also to take his hat off and launch the boat.

 Vappu, the 1st of May, is specifically important celebration for children and students.
 Then you may dress nicely and blow balloons.
 University students dress in work uniforms, get drunk and go for picnic in the parks.
 In Oulu archaeology students wear brown uniforms, they won't get too dirty if you roll in the ground.
 This is a selection of pics of our researchers, Tiina Väre, Saara Tuovinen, Sanna Lipkin and Tiina Kuokkanen, celebrating Vappu few years ago.